-Writing Prompt: The Secrets We Bury - The Write Practice
+Writing Prompt: The Secrets We Bury

 Here's your writing prompt: have your character bury or unearth something literally or figuratively.
 Make sure it sparks a change.

 Take fifteen minutes to write.
-When you’re done, share your writing in the comments below, and be sure to leave feedback for your fellow writers!
+When you're done, share your writing in the practice box below, and be sure to leave feedback for your fellow writers!